-Dr. Neil Jacobs, acting chief of the National Oceanic and Atmospheric Administration (NOAA), testified this week to the House of Representatives Subcommittee on Environment about the potential damage that allowing 5G could do to the forecasting of weather events like hurricanes.
-The level of interference from 5G wireless readers “would result in roughly a 77% data loss from our passive microwave sounders,” he said.
+Dr. Neil Jacobs, acting chief of the National Oceanic and Atmospheric Administration (NOAA), testified in May to the House of Representatives Subcommittee on Environment about the potential damage that allowing 5G could do to the forecasting of weather events like hurricanes.
+The level of interference from

 In addition to the House hearing, Democratic senators Ron Wyden of Oregon and Maria Cantwell of Washington wrote a letter to the FCC urging them to stop licensing use of the 24GHz band until the impact on weather forecasting has been addressed: “Don’t allow wireless companies to operate in a 24 GHz band until vital weather forecasting operations are protected,” they wrote.
 “To continue down the path the FCC is currently on, to continue to ignore the serious alarms the scientific community is raising, could lead to dangerous impacts to American national security, to American industries, and to the American people.”

 Article originally published on 05-18-2019.
 Updated on 11-23-2019 by Georgina Torbet: Added information about International Telecommunication Union meeting and outcome.

 - Here’s how fast 5G on your Samsung Galaxy S23 really is

 - What is 5G?
 Speeds, coverage, comparisons, and more

 - Qualcomm’s Snapdragon X75 ushers in the next era of 5G connectivity